Posted by Neche Veyssal on March 09, 2021

 Analysts forecast that the data center construction market is set to grow at a CAGR of 4.18 percent over the period 2014-2019, in the US alone.
 The reason for the rapid development of data centers in the enterprise’s growing need for dedicated IT environments as they move much of their mission-critical applications and data to the cloud.

 Posted by RJ Tee on June 21, 2016

 If you haven’t met PRO2 yet, it’s time for an introduction.
 As Server Technology’s newest platform for CDU products, PRO2 is designed with real world power situations in mind, meeting a whole host of power needs for a new generation of data centers.

 Posted by Josh Schaap on May 11, 2016

-ardon the pun, but the origin of the phrase, “getting your ducks in a row,” is a little, well, fuzzy.
-It’s not clear whether the term comes from hunting, sports or - most likely - the practice of mother ducks encouraging their babies to line up in a row before heading to the pond.
+Pardon the pun, but the origin of the phrase, “getting your ducks in a row,” is a little, well, fuzzy.
+It’s not clear whether the term comes from hunting, sports, or - most likely - the practice of mother ducks encouraging their babies to line up in a row before heading to the pond.
 Either way, having one’s proverbial ducks in a row is nearly always a good idea before undertaking a sizable project.
 Take, for example, capacity planning in a new build.
-That’s one situation where you don’t want to jump in head first without a solid plan.
+That’s one situation where you don’t want to jump in headfirst without a solid plan.